AndrewReitz/android-spock/README.md

 ### Notes

-Can not mock automatic getters and setters

-example mocked.getString() will work where as mocked.string will not.
+Can not mock automatic getters and setters.
+Example `mocked.getString()` will work where as `mocked.string` will not.
 This is due to limitations of Android not containing certain core java classes.